skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/34.png

-5. Go ahead and make a guardian as well.
-Give the guardian an ID number of 1 as well
+5. Go ahead and **click on Guardian on the left and create a guardian by clicking on Create New Participant.** Give the guardian an ID number of 1 as well

 ::